 A sourdough starter is such a great ingredient.
 There is nothing better than fresh, homemade sourdough bread.

 That's not all a starter can make either!
 I love using my sourdough starter in fun and different ways.
-This scone recipe is one of my favorites and I'm certain you will enjoy it as well.
+This sourdough discard scone recipe is one of my favorites and I'm certain you will enjoy it as well.

 Scones are very easy to make and call for basic ingredients.
 This is a classic scone recipe with the addition of a sourdough starter.